Shooter (2007 film): Plot

-In Virginia, Swagger and Memphis infiltrate Sczerbiak's estate, who reveals Johnson works for incumbent U.S. Senator Charles Meachum on behalf of oil conglomerates exploiting developing nations for profit.
-In the earlier mission, Swagger and Fenn had unknowingly covered the private military contractors who massacred an entire village on the Eritrea–Ethiopia border to make way for pipelines, and were deliberately abandoned so they could be killed in action as part of the planned cover-up.
-Under Johnson's order, Sczerbiak assassinated Mutumbo, who was going to tell about the massacre during his speech, to prevent Johnson's crimes against humanity from being revealed to the public.
+In Virginia, Swagger and Memphis infiltrate Sczerbiak's estate, who reveals Johnson works for U.S. Senator Charles Meachum on behalf of oil conglomerates exploiting developing nations for profit.
+Swagger and Fenn had unknowingly covered PMCs who massacred an entire village on the Eritrea–Ethiopia border to make way for pipelines, and were deliberately abandoned as part of the cover-up.
+Johnson then ordered Sczerbiak to assassinate Mutumbo, who was going to discuss the massacre during his speech, to prevent Johnson's crimes against humanity from being revealed to the public.
 Sczerbiak also informs Swagger about Sarah's abduction, and then commits suicide as mercenaries close in on the estate.
-With Sczerbiak's confession recorded, Swagger and Memphis shoot their way out and escapes to Montana, tips off the FBI, and arranges a private meeting with Meachum and Johnson.
+With Sczerbiak's confession recorded, Swagger and Memphis fight their way out and escape to Montana, tip off the FBI, and arrange a private meeting with Meachum and Johnson.

-Johnson, Meachum and Payne arrive at the meeting point on a snowy mountaintop, with Sarah held at gunpoint.
-With Memphis as a decoy, Swagger eliminates Johnson's counter-snipers and disarms Payne, whom Sarah kills shortly after.
-Meachum cryptically implies he is not the only politician who works for "the Haves" and arrogantly tells Swagger to give up.
-Deducing that the proof will get them murdered as witnesses, Swagger destroys the recording as the FBI arrives to arrest him.
+Johnson, Meachum, and their men arrive at the meeting point on a snowy mountaintop, with Sarah held hostage.
+Memphis acts as a decoy, allowing Swagger to eliminate Johnson's sharpshooters and rescue Sarah, who kills the wounded Payne with his own gun.
+Meachum cryptically implies he is not the only politician involved and arrogantly tells Swagger to give up.
+Deducing that the proof will get them murdered as witnesses, Swagger destroys the recording as the FBI arrests him.

-Swagger requests a plea hearing with US Attorney General Russert.
-With Memphis's assistance, Swagger discloses that his unattended rifles, including the supposed murder weapon, have all had their firing pins replaced with slightly shorter ones, practically making them unusable dry-firing props.
-Johnson's men had stolen the rifle (unaware of Swagger's subtle temperings), retrieved a previous fired practice bullet and paper-patched it for the Mutumbo's assassination, as part of the setup to frame Swagger.
-Swagger's name is cleared, and Memphis also provides Russert with evidence cataloging Johnson's involvement in the village massacre and other crimes, but Johnson cannot be arrested since his crimes fall outside U.S. jurisdiction.
-Privately, Russert casually hints that extrajudicial measures may be necessary to address the corruption before ordering Swagger's release.
+Swagger requests a plea hearing with United States Attorney General Russert.
+With Memphis's assistance, Swagger reveals that his personal rifles, including the supposed murder weapon, have all had their firing pins replaced, making them unusable.
+Johnson's men had stolen the rifle, retrieved a previous fired practice bullet and paper-patched it for Mutumbo's assassination, and planned to frame Swagger.
+Swagger's name is cleared, and Memphis also provides Russert with evidence cataloging Johnson's involvement in the village massacre and other crimes, but no legal action may be taken against him as the crimes fall outside U.S. jurisdiction.
+Afterwards, Russert casually hints that extrajudicial measures may be necessary to address the corruption before ordering Swagger's release.

-Boasting impunity at a private gathering, Meachum, Johnson and their associates discuss their next operation, but Swagger suddenly attacks the villa and kills them all.
-He ruptures the house's gas line, frames the dead Johnson as the assailant, and leaves just as the place is engulfed in a massive gas explosion.
-Swagger and Sarah then drive off together.
+Boasting impunity at a private gathering, Meachum, Johnson and their associates discuss their next operation, but Swagger attacks the villa and kills them all.
+He frames the dead Johnson as the assailant, and ruptures the gas line, causing a gas explosion before leaving the area with Sarah.